Class P4

 Main interface to the PHP client API.

-This module provides an object-oriented interface to Helix Server, the Perforce version control system.
+This module provides an object-oriented interface to Helix Core Server, the Perforce version control system.
 Data is returned in arrays and input can also be supplied in these formats.

-Each P4 object represents a connection to the Helix Server, and multiple commands may be executed (serially) over a single connection (which of itself can result in substantially improved performance if executing long sequences of Helix Server commands).
+Each P4 object represents a connection to the Helix Core Server, and multiple commands may be executed (serially) over a single connection (which of itself can result in substantially improved performance if executing long sequences of Helix Core Server commands).

 1. Instantiate your P4 object.

-2. Specify your Helix Server client environment:
+2. Specify your Helix Core Server client environment:

 • client